 Mac - map a storage drive

-Upon request students and staff may access storage drives off campus using WebDisk or the myVPN service.
+Upon request students and staff may access storage drives off campus using the myVPN service.
 For access to both of these you will need to contact ServiceDesk.

 X Drives - Self Restore of Data

-Previous Versions provides a Self Restore Service for you to restore files and folders on your X Drive in case the originals are lost, damaged, or deleted.
+Previous Versions provide a Self Restore Service for you to restore files and folders on your X Drive in case the originals are lost, damaged, or deleted.

 Hardware & Software